hai-vr/pristine-listing-action/README.md

   - Similarly to [bdunderscore/vpm-repo-list-generator](https://github.com/bdunderscore/vpm-repo-list-generator)
     we don't calculate the `zipSHA256` by default; however the code to do this is implemented.
 - The listing correctly aggregates [UPM package manifests that define the `author` field as `string`](https://docs.unity3d.com/Manual/upm-manifestPkg.html#:~:text=author,Object%20or%20string).
-- The description is modified with the number of downloads of the last version appended to it, if the workflow input `includeDownloadCount` is set to true.
-- The generated web page is rudimentary and not meant for public browsing.
+- The generated web page is rudimentary and not meant for browsing by general users.
 - Caching is not implemented, so this will cause all `package.json` to be downloaded every time this action is run.

-#### Include or Exclude packages

-- If the body of GitHub release notes contains the substring `$\texttt{Hidden}$` then that release is ignored.
-- If a given product in `input.json` has `includePrereleases` set to false, then pre-releases will not be included.
-- If a given product in `input.json` has `onlyPackageNames` set to a non-empty list of strings, then only package names that match it will be included.
+## Other notes

+- This supports GitHub releases that contain multiple different package assets within the same release.
+- This does not currently handle versions of a given package spread across multiple repositories.